NovaSector/NovaSector/modular_nova/modules/psionics/readme.md

 - `/datum/mutation/psionic_resonance` awakens a human with the default point grant.
 - `/datum/quirk/psionic_gift` awakens a character with the default point grant at round start.
-- `/obj/item/psionic_resonator` is a reusable admin/test item for awakening a living mob.
 - `/obj/item/clothing/head/psionic_dampener` is a psionic-only counter item.

 Adding powers: